lukeajtodd/buildspace-dao-starter/README.md

 ## Todo

-- Setup `config.json` to store the configuration for settings up the sdk and bundle drop
+- Alter the setup to create a starter template for anyone to set up their own DAO using ThirdWeb